-- 11. In the calculation of council tax reduction for pensioners, the amount allowed for living expenses is made up of the following components: - an amount for the applicant or, if they are a member of a couple, an amount for both of them; - if appropriate, an amount for children or young persons who are members of the applicant's family, together with an additional amount the family premium; 6 - if appropriate, additional amounts, or premiums, as set out in Appendix 1, for example to cover expenses associated with disability. - 12.
+- 11. In the calculation of council tax reduction for pensioners, the amount allowed for living expenses is made up of the following components: - an amount for the applicant or, if they are a member of a couple, an amount for both of them; - if appropriate, an amount for children or young persons who are members of the applicant's family, together with an additional amount the family premium; 8 - if appropriate, additional amounts, or premiums, as set out in Appendix 1, for example to cover expenses associated with disability. - 12.
+An applicant is treated as responsible for a child or young person who is normally living with them.
+Where a child or young person spends broadly equal amounts of time in two separate households, or if there is a question as to which household a child or young person lives in, the person who receives Child Benefit (or who has applied for Child Benefit) in respect of that child or young person is treated as responsible.
+In the absence of a Child Benefit claim, the person who has primary responsibility is treated as responsible.
+For the purposes of this scheme, only one person can be responsible for a child or young person in any one council tax reduction week. - 13.
 There are special arrangements for polygamous marriages (see Annex 2).